-- A request is made via the OVCAA Program Review Coordinator for abbreviated curriculum vitae (i.e., addresses period under review with emphasis on information on how the faculty member exhibits meeting or exceeding the OGE graduate faculty standards) from all full and associate graduate faculty in a school or college from the appropriate dean or associate dean.
-Once received, the Associate Dean in OGE will conduct an initial screening to identify those who meet or exceed the OGE standards set for full or associate graduate faculty status.
+- A request is made via the OVCAA Program Review Coordinator for abbreviated curriculum vitae (i.e., addresses period under review with emphasis on specifying how the faculty member meets or exceeds the GD graduate faculty standards) from all level 3 and level 2 graduate faculty in a school or college from the appropriate Dean or Associate Dean.
+Once received, the Associate Dean in GD will conduct an initial screening to identify those who meet or exceed the GD standards set for level 3 or level 2 graduate faculty status.

-- The Associate Dean in OGE will contact the chair of the graduate program under review for any necessary clarification a faculty member’s vitae as well as if the program's criteria for continuation on the graduate faculty at the full and associate levels are still met by the faculty member (Program criteria are above and beyond the standards set by OGE).
+- The Associate Dean in GD will contact the chair of the graduate program under review for any necessary clarification of a faculty member’s vitae and additional information.

 - The AAA committee will present its recommendations to the full Graduate Council.
 Possible recommendations are:

-- reappointment at the current level (e.g., full or associate);
+- reappointment at the current level (e.g., level 3 or level 2);

-- reappointment to a lower level (for those holding full appointments); or
+- reappointment to a lower level (for those holding level 3 appointments); or

 - removal from the graduate faculty.
 Graduate faculty status may be restored once the faculty member meets the standards.
 Faculty who are removed from the graduate faculty are permitted to complete their assignments on existing committees but may not take on additional assignments.